tizianoflati/reditools2.0/README.md

 > python src/cineca/reditools.py -h

+#### 6.2 Other options

-Here we report the principal options with a detailed explanation for each of them:
+Here we report the principal options with a detailed explanation for each of them.
+The following are the options accepted by the serial version of REDItools:

 > reditools.py [-h] [-f FILE] [-o OUTPUT_FILE] [-S] [-s STRAND] [-a]
                     [-r REFERENCE] [-g REGION] [-m OMOPOLYMERIC_FILE] [-c]